Home/ Blog/ Preventive Care/

 A senior Asian woman looks at the results of a brain scan-4.jpeg

 Stage three in Alzheimer’s progression is typically when friends and loved ones will begin noticing a person’s cognitive problems.
-It is also when doctors may diagnose someone with Alzheimer’s disease, as their performance on memory testing starts to be affected.
-People in stage three begin to experience difficulty in more parts of their daily lives, as a result of increased forgetfulness and decreased attention for completing everyday tasks such as cleaning and paying bills.
-Individuals in this stage will often have trouble remembering and retaining information, and may struggle to find the right words in conversation.
-They may have difficulty in organizing and planning, and may also begin to experience more day-to-day mood swings and lapses in judgement.
+It is also when doctors may diagnose someone with mild cognitive impairment as their performance on memory testing starts to be affected.
+People in stage three begin to experience difficulty in more complex tasks and parts of their lives, have trouble remembering and retaining information, and may struggle to find the right words in conversation.
+They may have difficulty in organizing and planning, and may also begin to experience more day-to-day mood swings and lapses in judgment.
+However, people in this stage are still able to complete instrumental activities of daily living such as shopping, paying bills, arranging transportation, using the phone, etc.

 • Difficulty remembering new information